Shubhodeep97/Detection-of-Credit-Card-Fraudulent-Transactions-using-ML/README.md

 # Detection of Credit Card Fraud Transactions

-Predictions related to Credit Card transactions whether if any transaction is fraud or not based on the previous data records.
+Predictions related to Credit Card transactions whether if any transaction is fraud or not based on the data records.

 ## About